xTdub/Video2Gif/README.md

 # Video2Gif
-This project is a personal project designed to easily convert a video clip to an animated GIF.
+This is a personal project designed to easily convert a video clip to an animated GIF.

 ## Features
 #### Implemented